Student Code of Conduct

 - Any person who is enrolled at the University of Montana Western and is pursuing undergraduate studies including full-time and part-time status.

-- Any person who has completed an academic Block and can be reasonably expected to enroll the following Block.
+- Any person who has completed an academic Block and can be reasonably expected to enroll in the following Block.

 - Any person who attended the University during a previous academic Block and who committed an alleged violation of the Code during the time of enrollment.